 Reflexology Myth 1.
-Reflexology hurts
+“Reflexology hurts”

 Generally the reflexologist will ask you if the pressure is at the right level, although if they see that you seem to be comfortable (or asleep!) they won’t keep asking you.
 There’s nothing more annoying than being asked every 43 seconds if the pressure is ok when all you want to do is shut your eyes and let the world float by!

 Reflexology Myth 2.
-Reflexology can diagnose illnesses
+“Reflexology can diagnose illnesses”

 Reflexology Myth 3.
-Reflexology tickles
+“Reflexology tickles!”

 I’ve yet to come across anyone who has feet so ticklish that they cannot have a reflexology treatment.
 I am trained in a lot of other treatments so in the unlikely event of you having feet that are too ticklish for reflexology I can offer you one of my other treatments instead.

 Reflexology Myth 4.
-I have hard skin so I can’t have a reflexology treatment
+“I have hard skin so I can’t have a reflexology treatment”

-Myth!
 Having hard skin doesn’t affect your ability to have a treatment.
 Often where hard skin forms you find that there is an area that is either a little out of balance or in need of extra attention.
 A firmer pressure may be needed over the hard skin but that in itself won’t prevent you being able to have a treatment.

 Reflexology Myth 5.
-Reflexology is just a foot massage, right?
+“Reflexology is just a foot massage, right?”

-Myth!
 Wrong!
 Whilst reflexology does include some massage techniques to warm up the muscles and relax you, the actual reflexology treatment relies on using systematic pressure on the feet which helps bring the body back into balance.
 It generally feels very relaxing and calming.
-It is way more than ‘just’ a foot massage
+It is way more than ‘just’ a foot massage.

-Reflexolgy Myth 6.
-Reflexology is an alternative therapy.
+Reflexology Myth 6.
+“Reflexology is an alternative therapy.”

 Reflexology Myth 7.
-Hard pressure is better than light pressure
+“Hard pressure is better than light pressure”

 Myth!
 It seems that both ways work equally well, and it really is a matter of taste.
 If you find that the pressure you’re receiving isn’t right for you please do say something during the treatment so that it can be adjusted to the right level.